-Through Wangki Tangni, she has worked to serve more than 115 marginalized communities along the Coco River by developing programs that equip Indigenous Peoples with the skills they need to self-govern, build local infrastructure and institutions, protect the region’s biodiversity, and preserve traditional knowledge.
+As the founder of Wangki Tangni, she works to equip Indigenous Peoples with the skills they need to self-govern, build local infrastructure and institutions, protect the region’s biodiversity, and preserve traditional knowledge.

-At the international level, Rose has partnered with Indigenous women activists from Africa and other Latin American countries to raise the visibility of gender-based violence that Indigenous women face such as domestic violence and sex trafficking.
-She is also part of the Alliance of Indigenous Women of Central America and Mexico and the International Indigenous Women’s Forum (FIMI).
+At the international level, Rose has partnered with Indigenous women activists from other Latin American countries and Africa to raise the visibility of the gender-based violence that Indigenous women face, including domestic violence and sex trafficking.
+She is also part of the Alliance of Indigenous Women of Central America and Mexico and the International Indigenous Women’s Forum.

-Rose served as an officer for the Organization of American States for 10 years and as the Gender Coordinator for the International Organization of Migration (IOM).
+Rose served as an officer for the Organization of American States for 10 years and as the Gender Coordinator for the International Organization of Migration.

 In 2018, Rose was elected as the first woman mayor of her home of Waspam.